dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

-# Getting started with .NetCore/.NetStandard Roslyn Analyzers
+# Getting started with .NetCore/.NetStandard Analyzers

-1. Read through The [.NET Compiler Platform SDK](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/) for understanding the different Roslyn elements `(Syntax Nodes, Tokens, Trivia)`.
+1. Read through the [.NET Compiler Platform SDK](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/) for understanding the different Roslyn elements `(Syntax Nodes, Tokens, Trivia)`.
 The factory methods and APIs are super useful.
-2. Learning this [tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix) for custom analyzer and trying it yourself is very useful to get started.
+2. Learning this [tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix) for custom analyzer and trying it some level is very useful to get started.
 It is pretty easy step by step tutorial, it is time saving as it has a template generated for us (with analyzer, fixer and unit test), has good explanation, would give you pretty good understanding on how Roslyn analyzers work.
-3. Clone roslyn-analyzers repo, install all required dependencies and build the repo [instructions](https://github.com/dotnet/roslyn-analyzers#getting-started).
+3. Clone roslyn-analyzers repo, install all required dependencies and build the repo by the [instructions](https://github.com/dotnet/roslyn-analyzers#getting-started).
-4. Follow the coding style of the analyzer repo.
-[More guidelines about new rule id and doc](https://github.com/dotnet/roslyn-analyzers/blob/master/GuidelinesForNewRules.md).
+4. Follow the coding style of the roslyn-analyzer repo.
+[Guidelines about new rule id and doc](https://github.com/dotnet/roslyn-analyzers/blob/master/GuidelinesForNewRules.md).
-5. Open `RoslynAnalyzers.sln` and open the project where you are creating your analyzer.
-In our case, it is mostly Microsoft.NetCore.Analyzers.
+5. Open `RoslynAnalyzers.sln` and open the package where you are creating your analyzer.
+In our case, it is mostly `Microsoft.CodeAnalysis.NetAnalyzers`->`Microsoft.NetCore.Analyzers`.
 Create your analyzer and/or fixer class in the corresponding folder.
 6. Add a message, title and description for your analyzer into `MicrosoftNetCoreAnalyzersResources.resx` and build the repo before using them, the language specific resources will be generated.
 7. Make sure you have done everything from the [Definition of done list](#definition-of-done) below.